Gaining Weight on Vegan Diet Plans 10 Tips for Athletes

 Tip #10: Enjoy a High-Protein Evening Snack

-I find many athletes enjoy a fruit smoothie as a bedtime snack, as it is can be a convenient way to meet your protein needs.
-Consider enjoying muffins made with vegan baking mix or vegan waffles topped with nut butter along with your smoothie before bed.
+I find many athletes enjoy a fruit smoothie as a bedtime snack, as it is can be a convenient way to meet their protein needs.

 Gaining Weight on Vegan Diets